peterhurford/priority-wiki-content/human-enhancement.md

 		* Ineffective structure
 			* (example: you need schedules but parents are impulsive/don't plan)
 			* Lack of support for goals
+* Regularly noticing and correcting problems
+	* [Jordan Peterson's clean-your-room youtube video](/https://www.youtube.com/watch?v=PE0u7-SX2hs) (There is probably a better way to get across this mentality, but I don't know it)
+	* (Little things like regularly tripping over your bag.
+So you make a habit of putting your bag where it won't get tripped on.)
 ### Skill based
 * Learning Effectiveness
 	* Study habits / techniques